 Admission is free – donations are appreciated.

-Summer camp and group tour update: The ISP Museum will be allowing groups of up to 25 people to schedule tours for dates on or after Tuesday, June 1st.
+Group Tours: The ISP Museum will be allowing groups of up to 25 people to schedule tours of the museum.
 Current state mandates and protocols relating to COVID-19 will be followed.
 For more information or to book your group's visit, please call (317) 899.8293 or email us at ISPMuseum@isp.in.gov